slavniyteo/upgraded-octo-funicular/README.md

-    that supports equivalent copying facilities, provided you maintain clear directions next to the object code saying where to find the Corresponding Source.
+    may be on a different server (operated by you or a third party) that supports equivalent copying facilities, provided you maintain clear directions next to the object code saying where to find the Corresponding Source.
 Regardless of what server hosts the